 As indicated by my begging to quit about halfway through the book, I didn’t have a good time with Descent into Avernus.
 Worse than that, Avernus made me question if I was a good fit for DMing this group.
 And if I don’t feel like I can contribute to DMing a group then I’m not really comfortable being in that group at all.
 I want to feel like I’m pulling my weight.
-It brought out a lot of bad habits that made me want to quit this group.
+It brought out a lot of bad habits that made me want to quit despite really enjoying everyone’s company.
 And as of now, I have.
-I feel like I’m on indefinite hiatus as a cover for “I’m not going back” but I wound up going back about 6 months later when another player DMed Curse of Strahd which was good comfort food.
+I felt like I’m on indefinite hiatus as a cover for “I’m not going back” but I wound up going back about 6 months later when another player DMed Curse of Strahd which was good comfort food.

 This needs to be unpacked.
 At this point I’ve read Descent into Avernus more than Curse of Strahd.
 Descent is almost like the Phantom Menace.
 I keep telling myself it can’t be this bad.
 That’s unthinkable.
 It’s the Wizard of the Coast hardcover adventure.
 I keep trying to contort my mind and squint and argue with myself that “no it’s not that it’s bad you just to change this hook, buy this DM’s Guild supplement.”
 But that is false.

 Descent into Avernus is a bad adventure.
 Compared to the other “Campaign” hardcovers (meaning exclude Yawning Portal, Ghosts of Saltmarsh, and Mad Mage) this is the worst hardcover 5e adventure WotC has released to date.
 There are ways to mitigate this and I made mistakes running it.
 That doesn’t make this a good book that I failed to DM properly.